msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 Neural networks do not naturally handle missing data, and this property can preclude their use in a broad range of applications.
 Here, we describe two techniques that alleviate this challenge in the context of parameter point estimation: [The masking approach](@ref) and [The neural EM algorithm](@ref).

 As a running example, we consider a Gaussian process model where the data are collected over a regular grid, but where some elements of the grid are unobserved.
 This situation often arises in, for example, remote-sensing applications, where the presence of cloud cover prevents measurement in some places.
 Below, we load the packages needed in this example, and define some aspects of the model that will remain constant throughout (e.g., the prior, the spatial domain, etc.).
-We also define structs and functions for sampling from the prior distribution and for simulating marginally from the data model.
+We also define types and functions for sampling from the prior distribution and for simulating marginally from the data model.

 ```
-using Distances
-using Distributions
-using Flux
+using NeuralEstimators, Flux
-using LinearAlgebra
+using Distances, Distributions, LinearAlgebra
-using NeuralEstimators
 using Statistics: mean

 # Set the prior and define the number of parameters in the statistical model